ualinuxoid/lintweak/README.md

 Proceed **only** if you know what are you doing!
 I strongly recommend to **review** my scripts before running them.

 This project provided "AS IS".
 I do not responsible for any malfunction caused (if any) by my scripts.
 You **MUST** make full backups.
 Please, proceed with caution.

+### 🙏 Help needed:
+*I will bereally glad, if some of you will report problems and provide fixes or improvements for "experimental section".*

 ### Proudly developed in Ukraine 🇺🇦
 If you want to support me, please, consider donation to [Ukrainian defenders](https://war.ukraine.ua/)